Dreyvor/SoftSec-Labs/cs412_lab1/reports/bug_0.md

 ```
 stat -c %s outputNameChosenByUser
 ```
-As the output name is not sanitized, the user is able execute whatever he wants.
+As the output name is not sanitized, the user is able execute whatever he wants by using `;` or `|` for example.

 #### Affected Lines
 In `solid.c:122`